 It is not uncommon for a wife to be asked to guarantee or sign a loan for her husband’s business.
-In a recent Ontario decision where the wife owned a family property the court found that the wife was not responsible to repay a five million dollar mortgage which was registered against the property because she signed the loan documents after receiving little or no legal advice from her husband’s lawyer.
+In an Ontario decision where the wife owned a family property, the court found that the wife was not responsible to repay a five million dollar mortgage which was registered against the property because she signed the loan documents after receiving little or no legal advice from her husband’s lawyer.

 In JGB Collateral, LLC v.
 Rochon 2019 ONSC 4920 the issue at hand was whether the wife was unduly influenced by her husband to sign over her family home as collateral and whether or not the lender JGB should have inquired as to whether she had received independent legal advice before lending the money.